CodeOp-tech/FS22_Team2/README.md

 - Access the MySQL interface in your terminal by running `mysql -u root -p`
 - Create a new database called msb: `CREATE DATABASE msb`
 - Add a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user.
-For example:
+See below:
+- Also include a secret key of your choice for authentication and authorization (login/register function).
+See below:

 ```bash
 DB_HOST=localhost